Divide-By-0/blog/content/posts/travel.md

     - **India: Bunkd Hostel Anjuna**: Hippie hostel recommended to me by a friend.
     - **United Arab Emirates**: Has a permanent installation of [the rain room](https://en.wikipedia.org/wiki/Rain_Room), in which water parts as you walk.
     - **New Zealand: C1 Espresso**: This [cafe sends you food and drink](https://www.youtube.com/watch?v=YTHZLKFblKo) through pneumatic tubes.
+    - **Australia: MONA**: This comedian-turned-rich-gambler David Walsh opened an extremely troll sex and death museum with an app called [the O](https://play.google.com/store/apps/details?id=net.artprocessors.mona&hl=en&gl=US) where an art critic says a fancy thing about the piece, then he comes in and is like "oh I thought the hat looked funny" to explain why he bought the art.
+Apparently he takes an $8 million dollar loss per year on running the place, and it'll be underwater in a few decades.
 - ## Anywhere
   - Experiences
     - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.